 This function combines dynamic time warping or lock-step comparison with the psi dissimilarity score and permutation methods to assess dissimilarity between pairs time series or any other sort of data composed of events ordered across a relevant dimension.

-Dynamic Time Warping (DTW) is an algorithm that finds the optimal alignment between two time series by minimizing the cumulative distance between them.
-It identifies the least-cost path through a distance matrix, which maps all points of one time series to another.
-The resulting sum of distances along this path serves as a measure of time series similarity.
-DTW disregards the exact timing of samples and focuses on their order, making it suitable for comparing both regular and irregular time series of the same or different lengths, such as phenological data from different latitudes or elevations, time series from various years or periods, and movement trajectories like migration paths.
+Dynamic Time Warping (DTW) finds the optimal alignment between two time series by minimizing the cumulative distance between their samples.
+It applies dynamic programming to identify the least-cost path through a distance matrix between all pairs of samples.
+The resulting sum of distances along the least cost path is a metric of time series similarity.
+DTW disregards the exact timing of samples and focuses on their order and pattern similarity between time series, making it suitable for comparing both regular and irregular time series of the same or different lengths, such as phenological data from different latitudes or elevations, time series from various years or periods, and movement trajectories like migration paths.
+Additionally, distantia()

-On the other hand, the lock-step method sums pairwise distances between samples in regular or irregular time series of the same length, preferably captured at the same times.
+Lock-step (LS) sums pairwise distances between samples in regular or irregular time series of the same length, preferably captured at the same times.
 This method is an alternative to dynamic time warping when the goal is to assess the synchronicity of two time series.

 The psi score normalizes the cumulative sum of distances between two time series by the cumulative sum of distances between their consecutive samples to generate a comparable dissimilarity score.
 If for two time series \(x\) and \(y\) \(D_xy\) represents the cumulative sum of distances between them, either resulting from dynamic time warping or the lock-step method, and \(S_xy\) represents the cumulative sum of distances of their consecutive samples, then the psi score can be computed in two ways depending on the scenario: